 The best way to make candied nuts – nuts coated with a sweet crystallized crunchy layer – is to use your oven.
-While stove recipes are great too, they never achieve the same level of crispiness and you won’t have a thick crunchy layer.
-You need 5 simple ingredients to make this candied pecan pralines:
+While stove recipes are great, they never achieve the same level of crispiness, and you won’t have a thick, crunchy layer.
+You need 5 simple ingredients to make these candied pecan pralines:

 The first step to make candied pecan in your oven is to coat each nut with a layer of egg white and water mixture.
 In fact, this mix helps the sugar mixture, made of sugar-free keto sweetener and spices, to stick to the nuts in the next step.
 Plus, egg whites crisp and create a thick candy layer around the nuts that makes them even more delicious.

 Then, pour the sugar-free mixture over the nuts, and all you need is less than 2 minutes of stirring to completely coat the nuts.

 The sugar-free mix must use erythritol or a combo of erythritol and monk fruit sweetener as a keto low-carb sweetener.
 In fact, xylitol doesn’t crisp or firm up after baking, and it won’t create crunchy pecan nuts.

 First, prepare a large baking sheet covered with parchment paper.
 This is important to prevent the candied pecans from sticking to the tray.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

 You can also melt some butter and brush it onto the paper to avoid having the nuts stick too much, but it’s unnecessary.